 Types of Brain Injuries We Handle in Santa Cruz

-At Jacoby & Meyers, our Santa Cruz brain injury lawyers have decades of experience representing clients and their families in brain injury cases.
-We understand the details and nuances of these cases, as well as what they need to succeed.
+At Jacoby & Meyers, our Santa Cruz brain injury lawyers have experience representing clients and their families in brain injury cases.

-Our team of attorneys and assistants can handle any of the following case types:
+Our team of attorneys and assistants can handle the following case types:

 - Traumatic brain injuries